sklykov/zernpy/README.md

 #### Requirements
 For installation, the *numpy* and *matplotlib* libraries are required.
-For running tests, the *pytest* library is required for automatic recognition of tests stored in package folders.
+For running tests, the *pytest* library is required for automatic recognition of tests stored in the package folders.

 #### Running tests
 Simply run the command ***pytest*** in the command line from the project folder root.
 It should collect 10 tests and automatically run them.